Legal advertising: The growth of digital marketing for law firms

 As early as 1996, the American Bar Association published its first edition of The Lawyer's Guide to Marketing on the Internet (now in its fourth edition).

 Around this time, marketing and advertising companies also began offering digital marketing services for law firms.

 Unlike traditional marketing techniques, which involve direct, one-way, outbound messaging to clients (via print, television, and radio advertising), new digital marketing strategies involved building awareness with prospective customers across multiple online channels and using inbound marketing strategies.

 Search engine optimization, online reviews, lawyer directory profiles, and other digital marketing strategies started to grow during the late 1990s and early 2000s.

 Digital marketing has continued to expand, offering additional tools for businesses to market online as marketing technology has advanced and more digital channels have emerged.

 In one survey of B2B marketers in the U.S. conducted between January and February 2022, marketers expressed an intention to increase their spending on traditional advertising by just 0.55 percent that year compared with 13.59 percent for digital marketing.

 The legal industry is no exception to this trend.
-There is a recognition that the majority of people looking for a lawyer now use the Internet to begin their search — a trend that began years before the COVID-19 pandemic but accelerated because of it.
+There is a recognition that the majority of people looking for a lawyer now use the Internet to begin their search – a trend that began years before the COVID-19 pandemic but accelerated because of it.

 Accordingly, legal marketing has continued to evolve into an online marketing niche of its own.
 Law firms increasingly combine digital marketing strategies with traditional marketing methods to promote their services and build and maintain their brands.

-Austin News Place listed four ways for lawyers to keep their firms running even while they're on vacation using digital legal marketing techniques: live chat, a professionally managed website, thoughtfully constructed social media and a robust body of ratings and reviews.